huggingface/transformers/docs/source/main_classes/trainer.rst

   footprint (``5e8 x 2Bytes x 2 x 4.5``).
 Therefore, if you have a GPU with 8GB or less RAM, to avoid getting OOM-errors you will need to reduce those parameters to about ``2e8``, which would require 3.6GB.

-This section has to be configured exclusively via DeepSpeed configuration - the Trainer provides no equivalent command line arguments.
+This section has to be configured exclusively via DeepSpeed configuration - the :class:`~transformers.Trainer` provides no equivalent command line arguments.